Combining AI and AM - Improving Approximate Matching through Transformer Networks: Transformer-Boosted Approximate Matching

-Common fragment detection in fuzzy hashes is similar to anomaly detection.
-In anomaly detection, the model should learn what constitutes a regular file and what constitutes a file containing a particular element we want to detect.
-In this work, we introduce deep learning approximate matching (DLAM).
+In machine learning assisted common fragment detection, the model should learn what constitutes a regular file and what constitutes a file containing a particular element we want to detect.
+In this work, we introduce DLAM to improve the detection behavior of traditional fuzzy hashing algorithms.
 Our approach consists of two steps.
-For each input file $x$ to check for an anomaly, we first compute a dense hash representation $H(x)$ using a fuzzy hash algorithm $H$.
-The fuzzy hashes serve in this case as an intermediate representation of the files.
+For each input file $x$ to check, we first compute a dense hash representation $H(x)$ using a fuzzy hash algorithm $H$.
+The fuzzy hashes serve in this case as an intermediate representation of the files and can be seen as an input pre-processing step.
 The hashes reduce the complexity and length of the original files and make them processable by deep learning models.

-The hashes and binary labels, which indicate whether an anomaly was hidden in the input file nor not, are then provided to a deep learning model, usually a transformer, for training.
-Since the hashes are in a byte string representation, they are tokenized and interpreted as a sequence to train the model on.
+We investigate supervised fragment detection, which comes down to a binary classification of files to predict if some fragment is present in an input file.
+The hashes and binary labels, which indicate whether a fragment was hidden in the input file or not, are then provided to a deep learning model, in our case a transformer, for training.
+Since the hashes are in a byte string representation, they are tokenized and interpreted as a sequence to train the model.
 Because the order of the bytes is crucial to the classification task, we added a simple absolute positional encoding to the sequence to indicate the sequence order to the transformer model after tokenizing the hash strings.

-As stated in \cref{sec:fuzzy_hashing}, ssdeep produces hashes of variable length.
-As \cref{fig:feature_extraction_ssdeep} illustrates, all hashes produced by ssdeep are padded with zeros to allow parallel training of the models, and attention masking is applied to train the transformer model.
+As stated in \cref{sec:fuzzy_hashing}, \texttt{ssdeep} produces hashes of variable length.
+As \cref{fig:feature_extraction_ssdeep} illustrates, all hashes produced by \texttt{ssdeep} are padded with zeros to unify the length of the hashes, allow parallel training of the models, and apply attention masking to train the transformer model.
 Attention masking is used to prevent the model from attending to the padding tokens and only paying attention to the informative tokens of the hash values.
+As different training samples have different sizes, masking out the padding tokens prevents the model from overfitting the training data and predicting the appearance of the fragment based on the number of padding tokens.